Climate Ready Water Utilities (CRWU)

 This searchable toolbox contains resources that support all stages of the decision process, from basic climate science through integration of mitigation and adaptation into long-term planning.
 The Toolbox contains: reports, articles, and other publications; information about grant programs that could support climate-related actions by utilities and municipalities; current activities; upcoming seminars, workshops, and training sessions; models and tools; and climate response materials that focus on mitigation and adaptive strategies.

 Adaptation Strategies Guide

 This interactive guide assists drinking water and wastewater utilities in gaining a better understanding of what climate-related impacts they may face in their region, and what adaptation strategies can be used to prepare their system for those impacts.
 The guide now also includes information on how utilities can incorporate sustainability (e.g, green infrastructure and energy management activities) into their adaptation planning.
 Examples of utilities implementing adaptation options at their systems are included throughout the guide as well as a worksheet to assist in the adaptation planning process.

-- Updated Adaptation Strategies Guide for Water Utilities (106 pp, 9MB, About PDF)
+- Updated Adaptation Strategies Guide for Water Utilities (PDF) (106 pp, 9MB, About PDF)

 - Training Presentation for Adaptation Strategies Guide (PDF) (30 pp, 3MB, About PDF)